Site icon The Commune

 “Illam Thedi Vellam”: Dravidian Model Exposed As OMR Gets Inundated Severely

-Weathermen, freelance bloggers, and the IMD have been warning of heavy rains in Chennai for quite some time.
-And yet, Dravidian model of governance did not seem to pay heed to this warning.
+Weathermen, freelance bloggers, and the IMD have warned of heavy rains in Chennai for quite some time.
+And yet, the Dravidian model of governance did not seem to heed this warning.

-The city of Chennai saw heavy rains from late evening on 14 October 2024.
-The rains are continuing to pour all over the city at the time of publishing this article.
-Weather experts predicted a low pressure as it is NEM season (North East Monsoon) with rains expected to continue pouring till 17/18 October 2024.
+Chennai saw heavy rains from late evening on 14 October 2024.
+At the time of publishing this article, the rains are continuing to pour all over the city.
+Weather experts predicted low pressure as it is NEM season (North East Monsoon), with rains expected to continue pouring until 17/18 October 2024.

 As a precaution, people living in the low-lying areas of Velachery, Pallikaranai (taking lessons from 2023 floods) parked their vehicles (cars mostly) before the rains began.

-Let’s take a look at the inundation that has started in various parts of the city.
-It is ironic that the flooding is just after a few hours of rain.
+Let’s examine the inundation that has started in various parts of the city.
+Ironically, the flooding is just after a few hours of rain.

 Kotivakkam near Thiruvanmiyur also saw flooding to a large extent.